Joel-Persson1/the-wild-oasis/README.md

 ## 🙏 Special Thanks

-This project was developed as part of the <a href="https://codingheroes.io/" target="_blank">Jonas Schmedtmann</a> Udemy course.
+This project was developed as part of the [Jonas Schmedtmann](https://codingheroes.io/) Udemy course.
 Special thanks to Jonas for his excellent teaching and for providing deep, practical insights into building fullstack React applications!

 ---